-An academician, Rico taught at Konrad Adenauer Asian Center for Journalism, Communication Department of the Ateneo de Manila University, and has been teaching since 2000 Constitutional Law, Media Law and Ethics, Remedial Law and Intellectual Property Law at the Ateneo School of Law and other premier Law Schools, including the U.P.
+An academician, Mr. Domingo has been teaching since 2000 Constitutional Law, Media Law and Ethics, Remedial Law and Intellectual Property Law at the Ateneo School of Law and other premier Law Schools, including the U.P.
 Law Center.
-He is a Philippine Supreme Court- accredited Lecturer in its Mandatory Continuing Legal Education (MCLE).
-He is likewise a Lecturer and Faculty of the New York State Bar Association’s Continuing Legal Education (CLE) – – a rare and, perhaps, an unprecedented distinction given to a Filipino practicing lawyer and academician in this jurisdiction, and in recognition of Rico’s stature in the international legal community.
+He likewise taught at Konrad Adenauer Asian Center for Journalism, Communication Department of the Ateneo de Manila University, and he is a Philippine Supreme Court- accredited Lecturer in its Mandatory Continuing Legal Education (MCLE).
+He is likewise a Lecturer and Faculty of the New York State Bar Association’s Continuing Legal Education (CLE) – – a rare and, perhaps, an unprecedented distinction given to a Filipino practicing lawyer and academician in this jurisdiction, and in recognition of Mr. Domingo’s stature in the international legal community.

 He is a certified Arbitrator of the International Chamber of Commerce (ICC) Arbitral Tribunal, where he recently adjudicated with a former Supreme Court Chief Justice and a British Queen’s Counsel a major partnership dispute involving high-profile personalities in the auditing industry.

 Mr. Domingo was Asia/Pacific Regional Counsel and Deputy Director for Operations of Motion Picture Export Association of America/Motion Picture Association of America headquartered in Singapore with responsibility for 21 countries including the Peoples Republic of China, Japan, Singapore, South Korea, Australia, New Zealand, Hong Kong, Taiwan, Thailand, Malaysia, Indonesia, Pakistan, India, Sri Lanka and the Philippines.